SAEON/data-portal/README.md

 # Sometimes the scripts in scripts/ don't get the correct permissions set on clone,
 # and when they are adjusted.
 This could be related to using WSL.
 Fix this
 chmod +x scripts/*.sh

+# A global install of npm-check-updates is required to use some of the package.json scripts
+sudo npm install -g npm-check-updates
 ```

 ### Start the services